 Will I get a certificate or qualification?

-This is not an academic course.
+No, this is not an academic course.
 There are no exams.

 Is the course ‘religious’?